 - Check on the cake after it has been in the oven for 35 minutes and cover with foil if the top of the cake has reached a rich brown colour (to prevent further browning).

 - Bake for a total of 45 minutes (or until a skewer comes out clean when tested).
 You can also top it with a ginger buttercream icing recipe (shown below).

 - This same moist banana cake recipe can also be used as a birthday cake, in which case you could add an easy to make flavourful ginger butter icing topping (details below the cake recipe).
 Unique and Yummy.

 - This banana cake is scrumptious just on its own.
 However, if you ever fancy a change you might try serving it as a dessert with ice cream, cream, or custard.

 Ginger Buttercream Frosting

-- 75g butter (NB: butter should be soft/room temperature - i.e.not straight from fridge)
+- 75g butter (NB: butter should be soft/room temperature—i.e. not straight from the fridge

 - Place the butter in a mixing bowl and gradually beat in the icing sugar (with a wooden spoon or electric whisk) until light and fluffy.

 - Stir in the ginger preserve/jam OR ground ginger (and optional cinnamon if wanted) and mix well.